malak-crypto/Self_Driving_Car/README.md

 also the videos for this project and the source code in folder autonomus car which is divided into several sub folders.

+to understand code flow of main.c (app layer) please check the flowchart included.